alch-1/web-cache-deception-scanner/README.md

 Includes a modification of https://github.com/smlijun/Web-Cache-Deception-Helper.
 Many thanks to the original code owner.

-Main project file is `wcd-escalates/scanner_selenium.py` folder
+Main project file is `wcd-escalates/scanner_selenium.py`.